 A Saner Society

-The problems we are currently facing as a nation, is an offshoot of the kind of citizens we are.
+The problems we are currently facing as a nation, are offshoot of the kind of citizens we are.
 Our mindset of getting anything we desire at any cost is a reflection of our faulty background of a lack of discipline.
 When we let learners know that nothing good or worth celebrating is actually gotten through a lack of self control and disobedience to stipulated rules, we would have less individuals who by-pass rules and regulations to get a means to an end.

 A Productive Society